Author's Warning: the next few chapters will feel fairly uncomfortable as I run through a major development arc.

 "Your Grace, please," Robert began the moment his ward took hold.
 "You have to forgive Her Highness.
 She's been under another episode since her speech to Lady Lynette's troops yesterday, maybe even before that.
 She doesn't--"

 "Yes, I know," Pascal interrupted irritably.
 "You have told me before what this 'hypomania' condition does to her.
 But knowing what causes it hardly makes me feel any better!
-Here I am, exhausting every ounce of my energy in trying to keep her country intact, to piece together her retreating armies, to make sure she could still be the sovereign!
+Here I am, exhausting every bit of my energy in trying to keep her country intact, to piece together her retreating armies, to make sure she could still be the sovereign!
 And what do I receive in return?"
 He thrust a finger back towards the cabin.
 "THAT!"

 "House arrest!?" he scorned as his chest huffed in anger.
 "I have not even eaten since lunch yesterday and barely slept last night.
 I would be happy to go back to my cabin for the first time since our arrival here!"